talyssonoc/node-api-boilerplate/README.md

   <dt>Database integration</dt>
   <dd>
-    <a href="https://www.npmjs.com/package/sequelize">Sequelize</a>, an ORM for SQL databases, is already integrated, you just have to set the authentication configurations.
+    <a href="https://www.npmjs.com/package/sequelize">Sequelize</a>, an ORM for SQL databases, is already integrated, you just have to set the <a href="https://github.com/talyssonoc/node-api-boilerplate/wiki/Database-setup">authentication configurations</a>.
   </dd>

   <dt>Prepared for testing</dt>
   <dd>
     The test suite uses <a href="https://www.npmjs.com/package/mocha">Mocha</a>/<a href="https://www.npmjs.com/package/chai">Chai</a> and is prepared to run unit, integration and functional tests right from the beginning.
-There are helpers to make it easy to make requests to the web app during the tests and for cleaning the database after each test.
-A <a href="https://www.npmjs.com/package/factory-girl">FactoryGirl</a> adapter for Sequelize is setup as well to make your tests DRY, and the tests generate code coverage measurement with <a href="https://www.npmjs.com/package/istanbul">Istanbul</a>.
+There are helpers to <a href="https://github.com/talyssonoc/node-api-boilerplate/wiki/The-test-suite">make it easy to make requests to the web app during the tests and for cleaning the database after each test</a>.
+A <a href="https://www.npmjs.com/package/factory-girl">FactoryGirl</a> adapter for Sequelize is setup to make your tests DRY as well, and the tests generate code coverage measurement with <a href="https://www.npmjs.com/package/istanbul">Istanbul</a>.
+You should read about the <a href="https://github.com/talyssonoc/node-api-boilerplate/wiki/Chai-plugins">Chai plugins that are setup by default too</a>.
   </dd>

   <dt>Dependency injection</dt>
   <dd>
     With <a href="https://www.npmjs.com/package/awilix">Awilix</a>, a practical dependency injection library, the code will not be coupled and it'll still be easy to resolve automatically the dependencies on the runtime and mock them during the tests.
 It's even possible inject dependencies on your controllers with the <a href="https://www.npmjs.com/package/awilix-express">Awilix Express adapter</a>.
+Click <a href="https://github.com/talyssonoc/node-api-boilerplate/wiki/Dependency-injection-container">here</a> if you want to read more about how to use dependency injection with this boilerplate.
   </dd>

   <dt>CLI integration</dt>